Japaaa27/catamovie/replit.md

 **Design Principles:**
 - Responsive grid layout: 2-5 columns depending on screen size
 - Card-based movie presentation with poster imagery and hover effects
-- Interactive features: add, edit, delete, search, filter by genre/year
+- Interactive features: add, edit, delete (no search or filters)
 - Star rating visualization with interactive editing
+- Clean, minimalist interface showing all movies at once
 - Typography hierarchy using DM Sans or Inter fonts
 - Smooth animations and transitions for enhanced UX